 About the Lab

-Genomes carry our genetic information.
+Genomes carry genetic information.
 But genomes are not just abstract information: they are physically manifested as extremely long molecules that are intricately organized in the nucleus of every cell.
 The spatial organization of the genome is closely related to how it is accessed, regulated and activated by cellular machinery.
 We study this profound connection between genetic (and epigenetic) information and its physical organization.